 - Fortune 200 company in an internal investigation involving certain claims processing.

 - Numerous internal investigations involving whistleblower, accounting, and executive issues.

 - Special committees of two nonprofit organizations involving board or senior management alleged misconduct.

-- Special committees of four different companies in connection with restatements, including companies in the financial services and energy industries.
+- Special committees of five different companies in connection with restatements, including companies in the financial services and energy industries.

 - Special and audit committees on investigations involving #me-too allegations against c-suite and board members.

-- Audit committees on an investigation involving FCPA claims.
+- Audit committees and boards on an investigation involving FCPA claims.

 - Special committee of the board of Restoration Hardware with respect to an internal investigation of a whistleblower’s allegations concerning the company’s former CEO.

 - Special committee of the board of Southwest Airlines Co. with respect to an independent investigation into various FAA issues.

 - National Public Radio with respect to its internal review into the firing of Juan Williams following his controversial on-air remarks, the results of which were covered by the national news media.